Reporting to: Technical Manager

 Since our launch in September 2013, we’ve run hundreds of courses that have attracted over 7.5 million learners from all over the world and we've seen over 19 million enrolments on our open online courses and are now working with our partners to pioneer a more modular and accessible approach to studying full degrees.

 We are continuing our expansion as we make this journey from offering short online courses, through micro credentials to full online degrees and working with employers and governments to reduce skills gaps.
 The pace of this change is reflected in extremely rapid growth of our revenues.

-We’re looking for software engineers with web development experience either from a professional position, study or personal development.
-Ideally you’ll have previous experience building, supporting and deploying a web application with many users, taking into account performance, security and maintainability.
+You’ll have previous experience building, supporting and deploying a large interactive web application at scale, taking into account performance, security and maintainability.

 - 28 days holiday (plus 8 days public holiday)

 - Buy & sell up to 5 days holiday